Skip to content

 Article

-Family-friendly things to do at Nymans
+Things to do with the kids at Nymans

-With natural play in the Play Glade, activities and events in the school holidays and an ancient woodland and garden to discover, there's lots of fun for families at Nymans.
+Join in the fun with 'The Lion, The Witch and The Wardrobe' this Christmas with a family trail and magically decorated house.
+Discover natural play in the Play Glade, activities and events in the school holidays and an ancient woodland and garden to discover, there's lots of fun for families at Nymans.
 Picnic anywhere in the garden, or pick up a snack from the cafe or kiosk.
 Baby change available by the house and in the cafe and car park.

 The Gothic ruins at Nymans, West Sussex in spring